- Nix 67.2%

 Trigger or inspect manually:

-just nixos-auto-update-run-now # Trigger immediately (normal run)
+just auto-update-run-now # Trigger immediately (normal run)

-just nixos-auto-update-last-run # Show last run status
+just auto-update-last-run # Show last run status

 sudo nixos-auto-update --force # Force flake update regardless of lock age